Oregon State University Radiation Center: Safety

 Oregon Department of Energy has coordinated the HAZMAT Radiological Training Courses at the center for HAZMAT response teams throughout the state of Oregon for the last 15 years.

-Further, instead of only having a Public Safety force on campus and/or local Police, OSU's primary security force are Oregon State Police.
+Additionally, federal guidelines require a rapid, armed response to incidents that may occur at the Radiation Center, which is provided by the on-campus Public Safety force since 2021.
+Prior to this, OSU contracted with Oregon State Police since 1989 for this role.